cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 ```

-## TxWithdrawValidatorRewards
+## TxWithdrawValidatorRewardsAll

 When a validator wishes to withdraw their rewards it must send
-`TxWithdrawValidatorRewards`.
+`TxWithdrawValidatorRewardsAll`.
 Note that parts of this transaction logic are also
 triggered each with any change in individual delegations, such as an unbond,
 redelegation, or delegation of additional tokens to a specific validator.
 This
 transaction withdraws the validators commission fee, as well as any rewards
 earning on their self-delegation.

 ```
-type TxWithdrawValidatorRewards struct {
+type TxWithdrawValidatorRewardsAll struct {
     operatorAddr sdk.AccAddress // validator address to withdraw from withdrawAddr sdk.AccAddress // address to make the withdrawal to }

-func WithdrawValidatorRewards(operatorAddr, withdrawAddr sdk.AccAddress)
+func WithdrawValidatorRewardsAll(operatorAddr, withdrawAddr sdk.AccAddress)

     height = GetHeight()
     global = GetGlobal()